zupzup/blog/rust-reactor-executor/post.md

 Of course all of this has been implemented already and we could just use async/await and one of the many great async run times in Rust, but that doesn't mean we have any idea what goes on under the hood.

-The end goal of this series is to build and hence understand a very basic async runtime, which supports Rust's async/await and can run Rust Futures.

-But we're not there yet and the goal in this post is to create a reactor/executor system, which will enable us to register callbacks, which are executed every time a async I/O event happens.
+The goal in this post is to create a reactor/executor system, which will enable us to register callbacks, which are executed every time a async I/O event happens.

 The example, as in the above mentioned post about epoll, will be a very simplistic HTTP server.